 I absolutely adore Halloween, so naturally Mickey’s Not So Scary Halloween Party (MNSSHP for short) is my favorite Magic Kingdom event.
 With special character meet and greets, the best parade of the year, trick or treating in the park, and a chance for adults to wear costumes in the park, how can you not want to attend a Disney World Halloween party?
-Mickey’s Not So Scary Halloween Party 2018 even added a few new special extras for guests to enjoy.
+Mickey’s Not So Scary Halloween Party 2019 dates run from August 16th-November 1st.
 Here’s the low down on everything you need to know for a visit to Mickey’s Not so Scary Halloween Party.

 - 1 Rules for Mickey’s Not so Scary Halloween Party costumes

 - 2 Mickey’s Not So Scary Halloween Party characters

 - 4 Disney’s Not So Spooky Spectacular fireworks

 - 6 What’s new for Mickey’s Not So Scary Halloween Party 2019

 - 8 Other special events for Mickey’s Not so Scary